BPI-SINOVOIP/BPI-A20-Android/README.md

-#BPI A20 Android 4.2.2 Source code
+ A20 Android 4.2.2 Source code

 ----------